quantum-tinkerer/pymablock/docs/source/tutorial/induced_gap.md

   name: python3
 ---

-# Induced gap and crossed Andreev reflection
+# Induced gap in a double quantum dot

 This tutorial demonstrates how to efficiently use big numerical Hamiltonians, and how _Lowdin_ integrates with [Kwant](https://kwant-project.org/).